Greenbelt Master Plan

 The inclusion of the Healthiest State Initiative is intended to help Clive break new ground in understanding the role the Greenbelt plays in maintaining public health.
 “Working directly with local public health data to influence the development of an important community amenity is new ground for Iowa and perhaps the nation.
 We’re excited for the opportunity,” says Jami Haberl, executive director of the Healthiest State.

 The planning effort relied heavily on the public for its success.
 The City encourages residents to check out the Master Plan Documents below.
-Due to file size the plan has been divided into 4 pdf's.
+Due to file size the plan has been divided into seperate PDF sections.

 Downloadable Greenbelt Master Plan Chapters 1 - 8